COMPARISON OF TYPES OF AUDIT SERVICES

-- Includes the expression of an opinion on the financial statements taken as a whole, in accordance with generally accepted auditing standards (GAAS).
+- Includes the expression of an opinion on the financial statements taken as a whole, in accordance with auditing standards generally accepted in the United States of America (GAAS).

-- Outside auditor takes the responsibility for sufficiency of audit work performed for the expression of an opinion.
+- Outside auditor takes the responsibility for assuring that sufficient and appropriate audit evidence is obtained and reviewed during the performance of audit field work leading to the expression of an opinion.

 - Reports can be utilized for outside purposes (i.e. given to credit union membership if requested or by choice of the credit union).